hexojs/hexo-filter-responsive-images/README.md

 ![](https://travis-ci.org/ertrzyiks/hexo-filter-responsive-images.svg?branch=master)

-Generate mutliple versions of images for responsive Hexo 3.x blogs
+Generate mutliple versions of images for responsive Hexo 3.x blogs It users [sharp](https://github.com/lovell/sharp) library to transform images.

+Comparison to similar plugins:
-Similar to [hexo-img-optimization](https://github.com/vkuznecovas/hexo-img-optimization), but is integrated with `hexo generate` and works also with `hexo server`.
+ - [hexo-img-optimization](https://github.com/vkuznecovas/hexo-img-optimization) adds a separate command and doesn't work with `hexo server`.
+Requires ImageMagick to be installed.
+This plugin is integrated with `hexo generate` and works with `hexo server`.

-It depends on [sharp](https://github.com/lovell/sharp), so doesn't require ImageMagick to be installed.
+ - [hexo-image-sizes](https://github.com/ottobonn/hexo-image-sizes) is very similar, but is not integrated with the routing, so it can't be used with other plugins like https://github.com/hexojs/hexo-asset-pipeline . `hexo-filter-responsive-images` plays nicely with other routing based plugins and is optimized for performance for local testing by being lazy - nothing is transformed unless requested.

 ## Installation